 When Brooke encounters Calvin’s younger brother, Heath, on the side of the road and offers him a ride, everything changes.
 She needs someone to talk to…and so does Heath.
 No one else understands what it’s like.
 Her brother, alive but gone; his brother, dead but everywhere.
 Soon, they’re meeting in secret, despite knowing that both families would be horrified if they found out.
 In the place of his anger and her guilt, something frighteningly tender begins to develop, drawing them ever closer together.

 But when a new secret comes out about the murder, Brooke has to choose whose pain she’s willing to live with—her family’s or Heath’s.
 Because she can’t heal one without hurting the other.

-Potentially Sensitive Areas: Strong language; Mild sexual themes
+Potentially Sensitive Areas: Mild language, Mild sexual themes, Violence

 About the Author

 Abigail was born in Pennsylvania.
 When she was twelve, her family traded in snow storms for year round summers, and moved to Arizona.
 Abigail chronicled the entire cross-country road trip (in a purple spiral bound notebook that she still has) and has been writing ever since.
 She became a tetraplegic after breaking her neck in a car accident when she was seventeen, but hasn’t let that stop her from bodysurfing in Mexico, writing and directing a high school production of Cinderella, and becoming a published author.

 Her website is abigailjohnsonbooks.com

 Even If I Fall on Barnes and Noble

 Even If I Fall Publisher Page